zangphan96/Azure-Data-Engineering/README.md

 The pipeline was designed with scalability and maintainability in mind, leveraging **Azure Cloud Services** and following the **Medallion Architecture** approach for batch data processing.

 ## **Goals of the project:**
 - Get familiar with Azure cloud environment and offered data services
-- Gained an understanding of architecture for batch data processing using medallion architectue
+- Gain an understanding of architecture for batch data processing using medallion architectue
-- Obtained hands-on experience with working with cloud data warehouses and data orchestration tools
+- Obtain hands-on experience with working with cloud data warehouses and data orchestration tools

 ## **Architecture**

+## **Key Features**
+- **Seamless Cloud Integration** – Built and deployed the pipeline entirely in the **Azure Cloud Environment**, leveraging Azure Data Factory, Azure Data Lake, and Azure Databricks.
+- **Layered Data Processing** – Implemented the **Medallion Architecture** (Bronze, Silver, Gold layers) for structured batch data processing and improved data quality.
+- **Scalable Data Orchestration** – Designed workflows in Azure Data Factory to handle large-scale data ingestion and transformation with minimal manual intervention.
+- **Robust Data Transformation** – Applied cleaning, formatting, and enrichment techniques to deliver reliable, analytics-ready datasets.
+- **Real-Time Insights** – Connected the final datasets to **Power BI** dashboards for interactive and near real-time analytics, supporting quick business decision-making.

 ## **Technologies Used**
 - **Database**: SQL Server
 - **Cloud Platform**: Microsoft Azure